bangcorrupt/freetribe-tutorial/docs/blink.md

 ## Create Application Files

 Create a directory for the app and a file for the code.
-The app directory must be under the `freetribe/cpu/apps/` directory in order for the build system to work.
+The app directory must be under the `freetribe/cpu/apps/` directory for the build system to work.

 ```
 mkdir cpu/src/apps/blink